Frequently Asked Questions

 How is NBA connecting Disciples-related health and social service ministries?

 We believe that compassionate and caring communities result from a partnership with God and cooperation between individuals, communities, churches, and organizations.
 The NBA is a catalyst for advocacy, education, and the support of innovative approaches to addressing justice issues.
 As part of the Christian Church (Disciples of Christ), we are blessed to have the expertise of health and social service providers who provide direct care in communities every day.
-Click here to learn more about these ministries or contact Rev. Monica Wedlock Kilpatrick, Director of Disciples Care Exchange and Affinity Group Ministries.
+Click here to learn more about these ministries or contact Rev. Monica Wedlock Kilpatrick, Director of Connect Ministries.

 If I have more questions, who can I contact?